 When you decide to start your Internet business, you know you're going into an adventure that's fraught with pitfalls.
 It's hard but it's also fascinating and motivating.
-This article is the first in a series of 7 in which I'll try to share with you some of the traps we fell in launching our marketplace and few tips to avoid them.
+This is the first article in a seven-part series of blogs we wrote to share some of the traps we fell in when launching our marketplace and hopefully a few tips to avoid them.

 You like your idea.
 Otherwise you wouldn't dare sharing it with your friends and your family.
 But the truth is, because they matter that much to you, they will probably be supportive (at the beginning at least),